Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 ### Default bindings

 You get the renderer directly from the incoming command event.
-This allows Twasi to bind variables and objects in background that are used very often.
+This allows Twasi to bind variables and objects that are used very often, in the background.

 The following default bindings are available: